vdclab/vdclab-wiki/Compute-pI.md

  {.links-list}

  ## Notes from the user
- - Input can be a chain of Amino acids in single letter code or a UniProt accession number
+ - Input can be a chain of amino acids in single letter code or a UniProt accession number

  ## Ease of use
- > This tool is easy to use and Does exactly what it claims.
+ > This tool is easy to use and does exactly what it claims.

 ## Citation